How to access national parks and hiking trails in Estonia by public transport

 Anete in front of an erratic boulder near Tädu, Viimsi.

 Just out of Tallinn, Viimsi is connected to the city’s public transport network.
-Which makes it a good option for those time-strapped travellers who want to soak up some nature.
+This makes it a good option for those time-strapped travellers who want to soak up some nature.
 On the east side of Viimsi lies the Tädu nature study trail, which runs for 3,1 kilometre through a spruce forest dotted with rocks and erratic boulders.
-In fact, there are so many rocks that some trees have started growing on them, the most famous of which, Tädu Kuusk (or Tädu spruce), stood tall on a rock for more than 130 years until a storm tore it down in December 2011.
+There are so many rocks that some trees have started growing on them, the most famous of which, Tädu Kuusk (Tädu spruce), stood tall on a rock for more than 130 years until a storm tore it down in December 2011.
 We extended our exploration by hiking from the centre of Viimsi, which took us through neighbourhoods of newly built compounds, meadows and forests.

 How to get to Viimsi by public transport?